NVIDIA-Merlin/NVTabular/README.md

 If you wish to contribute to the library directly please see [Contributing.md](https://github.com/nvidia/NVTabular/blob/master/CONTRIBUTING.md).
 We are in particular interested in contributions or feature requests for feature engineering or preprocessing operations that you have found helpful in your own workflows.

-#### Core Contributors

-NVTabular is supported and maintained directly by a small team of nvidians with a love of recommender systems.
-They are: Ben Frederickson, Alec Gunny, Even Oldridge, Julio Perez, Onur Yilmaz, and Rick Zamora.

 ### Learn More

 If you’re interested in learning more about how NVTabular works under the hood we have provided this [more detailed description of the core functionality](HowItWorks.md).